NicLandajo/comfyui-preview-video-monitor/README.md

 # PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen!

-PreviewVideoMonitor is a ComfyUI custom node for video preview on multiple monitors.
+PreviewVideoMonitor is a ComfyUI custom node for video preview on multiple physical monitors.

 Lets you select one of up to six secondary monitors to display generations instantly for both video and image-batch.